-EXAMPLE In the MadCap Flare online Help, we used an FAQ proxy to display links to related resources (PDFs, videos) on the right side of topics.
+EXAMPLE In the Help system, we used an FAQ proxy to display links to related resources (PDFs, videos) on the right side of topics.
 Obviously, these resource links are not FAQs.
 However, the characteristics of that proxy (e.g., static, ability to sort in alphabetical order) fit our needs better than the other two proxies.